Larne F.C.: Larne women's team

-They also field a women's team, whose colours are red & white (home) and purple & black (away).
-Formed by a small committee of parents and friends of the Larne Colts in November 2004, they made history by being the first ladies' team to play at Windsor Park as part of the half-time entertainment during the Irish Cup final in May 2005.
-The ladies also have a junior team for ages 8–14.
-The Senior Ladies' team has recently been reincorporated back into the club.
-In their inaugural season (2018), they finished the season as the unbeaten North 2 League Champions, and also as beaten finalists in the North 2 League Cup.
-They now play in the top tier (NIFL Women's Premiership) of the Northern Ireland Women's football league system after 4 consecutive promotions.
+Larne also have a women's team who were originally formed in November 2004, before being reincorporated back into the club in 2018, having been previously dormant for a number of years.
+In their inaugural season, they finished the season as the unbeaten North 2 League Champions, and also as beaten finalists in the North 2 League Cup.
+They now for the first time play in the top tier in 2023 (NIFL Women's Irish Premiership) of the Northern Ireland Women's football league system after 4 consecutive promotions.